idvorkin/idvorkin.github.io/_d/resistance.md

 ### Cold Exposure and Physiology - The science behind jump in the lake day

-Pretty cool discussion of cold exposure and its brain chemsistry defences using andreniline and how deliberately fighting the adreniline can build your fight against the resistance.
-Kind of the science behind
+Pretty cool discussion of cold exposure and its brain chemistry defences using adrenaline and how deliberately fighting the adrenaline can build your fight against the resistance.
+Kind of the science behind.

 <https://www.youtube.com/watch?v=pq6WHJzOkno>